Gaucho-Racing/ECU-25/README.md

 Chances are something will not work right the first try

 # Debugging
-If something doesn't work chances are one of the tools wasn't added to path correctly, run each of the tools independently
+If something doesn't work chances are one of the tools wasn't added to path correctly, run each of the tools independently:
 * CMAKE - `cmake --version`
 * ARM toolchain - `arm-none-eabi-gcc --version`
 * openocd - `openocd --version`